Shake, Rattle & Roll III: "Ate"

-Rosalyn (Janice de Belen), a teacher, and her colleagues are watching a TV show at a school cafeteria talking about a person being able to revive the dead.
+Rosalyn, a teacher, and her colleagues are watching a TV show at a school cafeteria talking about a person being able to revive the dead.
 The reporter ends the interview even before getting to the actual root of the story.
-During this, Rosalyn is called by the school's principal (Joey Reyes) and is told that her older sister, Rowena (Gina Alajar), has already died and wrote a suicide note, given to Fr.
-Salazar (Pen Medina), who gave Rowena her last communion.
+During this, Rosalyn is called by the principal and is told that her older sister Rowena, has died and left a suicide note, given to Fr.
+Salazar, who gave Rowena her last communion.

 The next day, Rosalyn arrives in a remote part of her province and arrives to where Rowena is staying.
 She also meets a boy, saying that her sister is already dead.
 Inside the house, she finds a coffin at the main hallway with no one inside.
 She also finds Rowena walking outside in a white dress.
-When Rosalyn rejoices and hugs Rowena though, Rowena doesn't show emotions and digs the ground, putting it on her body.
+When Rosalyn rejoices and hugs Rowena though, Rowena does not show her emotions and digs the ground, putting it on her body.

-Suddenly, Mrs. Redoblado (Armida Siguion-Reyna), the wife of Rowena's doctor (Subas Herrero), arrives and catches Rosalyn and Rowena on the ground.
-Mrs. Redoblado tells Rosalyn that Rowena is sick and that the coffin inside the house was for Rowena, since they thought she wouldn't survive her sickness.
-She also asks where Milton (Joel Torre), Rowena's husband and the doctor's son, is, but Mrs. Redoblado tells her that he already left.
+Suddenly, Mrs. Redoblado, the wife of Rowena's doctor, arrives and catches Rosalyn and Rowena on the ground.
+Mrs. Redoblado tells Rosalyn that Rowena is sick and that the coffin inside the house was for Rowena, since they thought she would not survive her sickness.
+She also asks where Milton, Rowena's husband and the doctor's son, is, but Mrs. Redoblado tells her that he already left.

-During dinner, Rosalyn tries to feed Rowena food other than soup but is stopped by the doctor's servant named Kardo (Cris Daluz).
-The doctor tells her that it's fine but Rowena suddenly begins to move differently, so the doctor and his servant try to cure her.
+During dinner, Rosalyn tries to feed Rowena food other than soup but is stopped by the doctor's servant, Kardo.
+The doctor tells her that it is fine, but Rowena suddenly begins to move differently, so the doctor and his servant try to cure her.
 Rosalyn wants to check what is happening but is stopped by the doctor's wife.